-My point is: This Costa Rica Blueprint delivers insider access… It hands you on-the-ground solutions that would cost you a minimum of $10,000 to gather on your own.
+This Costa Rica Blueprint delivers insider access… It hands you on-the-ground solutions that would cost you a minimum of $10,000 to gather on your own.
 Probably more like twice that.
-(Jason has spent far more than that on this project already.)
+(Kathleen has spent far more than that on this project.)

 But you don't have to spend that kind of money…no way.

-Jason has done all the work for you.
-He's just finished all the video editing and he's just saved you a ton of money.
+Kathleen has done all the work for you.
+And she's just saved you a ton of money.